skerkour/kerkour.com/content/_index.md

 I am the creator of <a href="https://bloom.sh" target="_blank" rel="noopener">Bloom: A safe place for all your data</a>.
 I am also a frequent author on the [Fatal Entropy blog](https://fatalentropy.com) where I discuss about design, tech and humanity.

-I'm not a *new cool kid web tech entrepreneur*, I'm a **tireless troublemaker on a mission to empower people with open technologies**.

 You can find me on GitLab [@z0mbie42](https://gitlab.com/z0mbie42)<br/>
 and on Twitter [@z0mbie42](https://twitter.com/z0mbie42)<br/>